Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 After receiving this board from the manufacturer, we added all the components we selected to get the final result.

 ![Circuit Board][Board Image]
 After assembling, I tested the board to determine that it worked exactly as expected, with all the voltage rails at the correct values and the MCU running code as expected.
-After everything checked out, I moved on to developing the software.
+After everything checked out, I moved on to developing the code for the project.

+The code for this project was written in C++ and made use of the HAL API for the STM32F411.
+The code was written in the STM32 Cube IDE which made selecting pin functions easy.
+The code for this project is not complete, as the project as a whole fell short.
+As such, I do not have a main function loop running a finite state machine.
+One was planned and would have used the FSM below or a very similar one.
+![Finite State Machine][fsm]

 A full code listing is available [here][code], and complete documentation can be found [here][docs]